ahoneybun/ahoneybun.github.io/_posts/2022-06-18-unstable-NixOS.md

 ## Installing newer software

-Recently I ran into this [bug](https://github.com/NixOS/nixpkgs/issues/175512) with the stable (22.05 at this writting) of the ProtonVPN software in NixOS.
+Recently I ran into this [bug](https://github.com/NixOS/nixpkgs/issues/175512) with the stable (22.05 at this writing) of the ProtonVPN software in NixOS.
 A way to work around it was use the unstable version of the software which had the fix.
 I did a bit of Googling to find how to do that so I wanted to share what I found, this is the file that I use:

     { config, pkgs, ...}: